Life writing: Definition

 Life writing is a broad generic category encompassing a myriad of diverse literary subgenres related to autobiographical storytelling.
 The qualities a piece of writing must possess in order to be classified under the umbrella term of "life writing" has been up for debate, as what constitutes life writing has been continually altered and redefined throughout history.
 Approaches to defining life writing have ranged from establishing loose criteria for its generic language and style – its form – to evaluating its content, topic, and context – its substance.

 Despite the sizeable ambiguity revolving around the term, scholars have expressed a sustained general consensus about what life writing entails.
 Life writing has been determined to be generally nonfictive as well as closely associated with two themes: the genre of the autobiography as well as the relation of writing to the self.
 The autobiography has been perceived as the precursor to life writing, setting the foundation down for the first-person prose narrative inherently characteristic of the pieces falling within the genre.
 The terms "life writing" and "autobiography" are used interchangeably in many studies of life writing, despite the fact that other scholars champion slight differences existing between the two that have emerged to be more distinguishable with time.
 The level of connection existing between life writing and autobiography has been negotiated as well as contested.
+After all, when writing embraces an autobiographical essence, it emerges from the notion of our existence, grounding itself in the present moment.
+This sense of one's experiences in the present moment conveys a quality to life itself, enabling its usefulness regardless of surreal and imaginative fiction.

 Scholars who view the autobiography to be intimately connected to life writing have conveyed its respective influence on the comprehensive genre.
 The framework of the autobiography in itself has put forth many of the pieces that have been chosen for critical reflection and study in life writing.
 Some of those include the memoir, diary, personal journal, annotated almanac, prose narrative, testimony, and poem.
 The social contexts in which the autobiography has occurred has enhanced the vastness of life writing as a genre; it has touched particularly upon the political, religious, psychological, and feminist spheres.
 While the autobiography is substantially recognized and discussed within the study of life writing, genres that have been less acknowledged but still considered to be emblematic of life writing have also been identified.
 Such genres include letters, travel-inspired writing, historical records, and that of the biography.

 Coupled with the autobiographical tendency apparent within life writing, life writing involves discerning one or more dimensions of the self.
 Individuals taking on the endeavor of life writing are at liberty to utilize the generic outlet for personal expression or examination of themselves.
 In both respects, the self becomes a governing force within life writing, as individuals deliberately engage in the exploration of their emotions, thoughts, intersectional identities, social roles, relationships, temporal position, and their place within their socio-cultural context.